Riksi/Rikurse/_posts/2023-08-12-Thinking-Tree.md

 - Compare EXIT to the policy gradient algorithm from Silver et al. which achieved SOTA for Go.
 - They initialised the algorithm with a network trained on human expert moves from a dataset of 30m positions and used REINFORCE
-- Initialises with the best network from section 4
+- Initialised with the best network from section 4
-- Common approach when known experts are not strong enough: Imitation Learning initialised followed by Reinforcement Learning improvement
+- Common approach when known experts are not strong enough: Imitation Learning initialisation followed by Reinforcement Learning improvement
 - Batch EXIT: 3 training iters, each time creating dataset of 243k moves
 - Online EXIT: the dataset grows, supervised learning step becomes slower
 - Tested two forms of online EXIT to avoid this